JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - Amplifire "Amplifire takes pedals very well, and Marc Gallo has confirmed he spent a lot of time getting this right"
 - Iridium "I have already used the Iridium on stage.
 I set nearly everything between 11 and 1 o'clock and just let her rip.
 It sounded fantastic!
 It has to be one of the most idiot-proof digital setups out there."
 - Trick to simulate dual amps on the AxeFX FM3 "First, a quick note - the bass player in my main band often used a Fishman bass pedal that could produce an octave + fifth signal to a separate output and we'd run that into a Tech 21 Plexi pedal and later an Atomic Amplifirebox.
 Then he got an HX stomp and we created a single patch with a pitch block and two amp blocks to do the same thing.
 The reason for this is that we have usually just been a 1 guitar band and he would kick in the faux guitar during solos when the bass is pumping 8ths or something similar.
 So I wanted to do the same thing with the FM3.
 But there's just one amp block and I use that for an SVT amp.
 And there's just one cab block that has a matching 8x10 IR.
 The solution for the Amp block in my case was to use a Tube Drive (I think I ended up with the 3-knob version).
 For the cab block, there's two ways I could have done this.
 Take advantage of the fact that the cab block is stereo and you can use two IRs.
 Pan the SVT hard left and Pan the Tube Drive hard right - then adjust the balance in the cab block (this happens after the IR have been applied.
 Use a technique that @FractalAudio shared a while back that uses a filter and a parametric EQ to do a faux cabinet.
 I'm guessing it's a similar approach to what something like a Palmer PDI-09 does.
 The filter and EQ uses less CPU and it's already being fed a very dramatically pitch-shifted signal so it's not exactly going to sound like a real guitar anyhow.
 With the faux guitar and amp mixed just enough to be heard but not dominant, the end result is actually pretty good in a live mix - obviously this isn't something you'd do if you were recording.
 So the tl;dr reason I shared this, is that you may be able to do a similar thing with the FM3 to produce your sound.
 Run the lows through an SVT amp/cab block and then run the highs into a Tube drive with either the filter or stereo cab technique.
 Since you're using a 5150, I'd use the 4-knob tube drive - it has a lot of gain on tap.
 How do you split your highs/lows?
 Crossover?
 Low/high pass filters?
 Or?"
+- Zoom G5n “Maybe you should buy some professionally created patches from Choptones to get started.
+Take a look at their YT demos for the ones you like - a pack is only like $10 and you will better understand the patch creation process, which uses some EQ and non traditional parameters to achieve the result - These types of settings are used by the pro patch makers on all modelers.
+I have a G5n and an Atomic Amplifire, and I can tell you the G5n is no slouch in the amp tone department, at least for my use.”

 ## Small Amp Sims ##
 - Joyo American Sound (the one I have)